s21ry1/macchanger/README.md

 # mecchanger
-creating a mac changer by using python scripting
+creating a mac changer by using python scripting it needs to be work more